awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_st.md

 1. When the debugger stops at the breakpoint in `main()`, from the **Run** menu, choose **Resume**\.

-### Using CMake with Amazon FreeRTOS<a name="w12aab7c25c37c13b7"></a>
+### Using CMake with FreeRTOS<a name="w13aab7c25c37c13b7"></a>

-If you prefer not to use an IDE for Amazon FreeRTOS development, you can alternatively use CMake to build and run the demo applications or applications that you have developed using third\-party code editors and debugging tools\.
+If you prefer not to use an IDE for FreeRTOS development, you can alternatively use CMake to build and run the demo applications or applications that you have developed using third\-party code editors and debugging tools\.

 First create a folder to contain the generated build files \(*<BUILD\_FOLDER>*\)\.

 Use the following command to generate build files:

 ```
-cmake -DVENDOR=st -DBOARD=stm32l475_discovery -DCOMPILER=arm-gcc -S <amazon-freertos> -B <BUILD_FOLDER>
+cmake -DVENDOR=st -DBOARD=stm32l475_discovery -DCOMPILER=arm-gcc -S <freertos> -B <BUILD_FOLDER>
 ```

 If `arm-none-eabi-gcc` is not in your shell path, you also need to set the `AFR_TOOLCHAIN_PATH` CMake variable\.
 For example: